PRTZLnet/twitter-analyze/README.md

 - Move from the forced-to-tweet model to pretty charts and the option to post
 - Storing data for next login (e.g. your twitter got 5% more hostile)
 - Store old tweets and their sentiments per account so that I don't have to keep pulling them when the user logs in.
 As in, it only gets the sentiment of a new tweet.
 Twitter's REST API supports getting 'newest' `since_id`.
 So that'll have to be stored with the rest of the data(Probably in a fucking huge JSON or NoSQL database)
+- update to 280 chars.
+Because twitter had to fuck with what was working.
+Time to analyze 280 character lil pump lyrics and the hottest takes around.

 ### possible bugs:
 - curl may not install right so, that's something i'll have to narrow down in a better tutorial
+- sometimes the index table flat out REFUSES to display more than 3 or 4 tweets.
+Still generates the columns for them.
+Probably a twitter response error rather than an issue with my code ¯\_(ツ)_/¯